-Gwen Madiba is a women and children's rights advocate who has dedicated her life to empowering women, young girls and the youth around the world.
+Gwen Madiba is a human's rights advocate and international award winning speaker who has dedicated her life to empowering women, young girls and the youth around the world.

 A designer and former model, she has created spaces where all people can feel appreciated, valued, respected and equal regardless of their social background, race, age, gender identity, sexual orientation, religion and beliefs.

-Gwen Madiba deeply believes that Education should be a fundamental human rights.
+Gwen Madiba deeply believes that Education should be a fundamental human right.
 For this reason, she launched an Education Funds for Orphans in Africa (in Gabon and Senegal)

 In 2010, with the support of Her Excellency the Right Honorable Michaelle Jean, 27th Governor General of Canada and Mr. Jean-Daniel Lafond, she founded the University of Ottawa Black History Month Gala.
 The successful event which became the Canadian Black History Month Gala recognizes black and non-black people who work with black communities around the world or whom stories and achievements have inspired so many to pursue their own dreams and come together as one.
 That same year, she was included in the Women's Executive Network of Canada's list of Top 100 Most Powerful Women in the category Future Leader.